east-winds/east-winds.github.io/_posts/2020-09-03-new-course-mae207-power-systems-modeling.md

 **Course structure**

-The course will consist of lectures, labs and seminars where students will engage with foundational concepts, hands-on applications in an algebraic modeling language, and methods and limitations of the state-of-the-art.
+The course will consist of lectures, labs, and seminars where students will engage with foundational concepts, hands-on applications in an algebraic modeling language, and methods and limitations of the state-of-the-art.

 **Course materials**

-Course materials and sample code are being jointly developed with **Prof. [Jesse Jenkins](https://mae.princeton.edu/people/faculty/jenkins)** (Princeton) and will be available publicly at the [course repo](https://github.com/east-winds/power-systems-optimization) throughout the term.
+Course materials and sample code will be available publicly at the [course repo](https://github.com/east-winds/power-systems-optimization) throughout the term.
+These are being jointly developed with **[Prof. Jesse Jenkins](https://mae.princeton.edu/people/faculty/jenkins)** for use also in a course at a Princeton ([MAE / ENE 539](https://registrar.princeton.edu/course-offerings/course-details?term=1212&courseid=008273)).